Adventures with Purpose

-Adventures with Purpose is a group of scuba divers who use sonar to locate missing persons and their vehicles in waterbodies.
-Originally focused on clean-up, they turned their focus to missing persons cold cases.
+Adventures with Purpose is an American group of professional scuba divers who use underwater sonar imaging equipment and bathymetry mapping technology to locate missing persons and their vehicles in waterbodies.
+Originally focused on clean-up, their channel's focus was turned to missing persons cold cases after their accidental discovery of a missing person.
 The group documents their efforts on their YouTube channel.

 Background

-Adventures with Purpose (AWP) was founded by Oregon-based Sam Ginn and Jared Leisek in 2019.
-They began as an environmental cleanup agency, removing cars that were polluting waterways.
-Doug Bishop, a diver and manager of a towing company, also joined the group.
-After twice finding cars with missing people in them, they determined a need to look for people who have gone missing in or with their vehicles.
+Adventures with Purpose (AWP) was founded in Oregon in 2018 by Jared Leisek, who collected trash from rivers and lakes.
+Doug Bishop, a diver and manager of a towing company, soon joined Leisek to assist in vehicle removal.
+The group began as an environmental cleanup agency, removing cars that were polluting waterways.
+After twice finding cars with missing people in them, they determined a need to look for people who had gone missing in or with their vehicles.

 The channel receives tip-offs and requests from the public through their social media accounts.
 They do not pursue rewards from family or charge the families or police involved, but will not reject rewards if given.
-Instead, AWP funds its searches through video views, subscribers, donations, and merchandise sales.
-In 2020, AWP threatened to sue for a $100,000 reward pledged by five anonymous donors for the discovery of Ethan Kazmerzak, who had disappeared in 2013.
-The Kazmerzak family donated an undisclosed amount.
+AWP funds its searches through video views, subscribers, donations, and merchandise sales.

-In October 2022, the team had six members.
-The following month, Leisek was accused of raping a 9-year-old child at age 16-17 in Utah in 1992.
-Several team members, including Bishop, diver Nick Rinn, and lead videographer Josh Cantu subsequently left the team.
-On January 5, 2023, Leisek was booked in Sanpete, UT.

-On January 7, 2023, Adventures with Purpose announced they are on a 3-month tour with a new team of divers and filmmakers.
+On May 12, 2022, Leisek registered a new company, Underwater Investigations LLC, which now holds the rights to Adventures with Purpose.